bieganski/mtkcpu/README.md

 # mtkCPU

-mtkCPU is as simple and as clear as possible implementation of RiscV ISA in [Amaranth HDL](https://github.com/amaranth-hdl/amaranth).
+`mtkCPU` is a **simple, clear, hackable and very inefficient** implementation of RiscV ISA in [Amaranth HDL](https://github.com/amaranth-hdl/amaranth).
 There is one main file [cpu.py](mtkcpu/cpu/cpu.py), that is including specific [units](./mtkcpu/units) (i.a. decoder, adder etc.)

 ### Features
 * implements basic ISA `rv32i`
 * `Machine` mode and `User` mode
 * traps and interrupts
+* bsp (board specific files) generation - based on RTL code it generates proper `.h` and `.cc` files
 * CSR registers support
-* optional Virtual Memory System - allows for memory translation in `User` mode
+* Virtual Memory System - allows for memory translation in `User` mode
-* Debug Module - can connect openOCD and GDB, compatible with [Risc-V Debug Spec](https://riscv.org/wp-content/uploads/2019/03/riscv-debug-release.pdf)
+* **Debug Module - connect GDB to the CPU!**

-* bsp (board specific files) generation - based on RTL code it generates proper `.h` and `.cc` files
+### Debug Module?
+Debug Module (DM) is a part of a CPU that exposes things like CPU registers, or memory bus via JTAG interface, so that one can **control the running CPU from the host PC**.

+**The DM implementation is compatible with [RISC-V Debug Specs 1.0](https://raw.githubusercontent.com/riscv/riscv-debug-spec/master/riscv-debug-stable.pdf)**, which means that you can use mainstream `openOCD` and `GDB` and it will Just Work™.

+**NOTE:** There are more serious future plans going for `DM` implementation - we are going to move it to a separate repository and form as a **plugin that can be used with any other CPU implementation**.
+Read more about future plans [here](docs/future.md).

 ### Supported hardware
 The design was tested on [`ice40`](https://www.latticesemi.com/iCE40) FPGA on the [`iCEBreaker`](https://1bitsquared.com/products/icebreaker) board.